CrypTool: History

-Currently 4 versions of CrypTool are maintained and developed: The CrypTool 1 (CT1) software is available in 6 languages (English, German, Polish, Spanish, Serbian, and French).
-CrypTool 2 (CT2) is available in 3 languages (English, German, Russian).
-All others, JCrypTool (JCT) and CrypTool-Online (CTO), are available only in English and German.
+Currently 4 versions of CrypTool are maintained and developed: CrypTool 1 (CT1), CrypTool 2 (CT2), JCrypTool (JCT), and CrypTool-Online (CTO).
+All are available in English and German.

 The goal of the CrypTool project is to make users aware of how cryptography can help against network security threats and to explain the underlying concepts of cryptology.

-CrypTool 1 (CT1) is written in C++ and designed for the Microsoft Windows operating system.
-A port of CT1 to Linux with Qt4 was started, but there is no progress anymore.
+The development of CT1 started in 1998.
+It is written in C++ and designed for the Microsoft Windows operating system.

-In 2007, development began on two additional projects, both based on a pure-plugin architecture, to serve as successors to the original CrypTool program.
-Both successors regularly publish new stable versions:
+In 2007, development began on two additional projects, both based on a pure-plugin architecture, to serve as successors to the original CT1 program: